Iran–Syria relations: 1979–1990s

 Meeting of Hafez Al-Assad and then Iranian president Ali Khamenei in Damascus, September 6, 1984.

 Iran–Syria relations improved after the Iranian Revolution in 1979.
 Syria's strategic alliance with Egypt ended around the same time due to Egypt's treaty with Israel.
 Post-Revolution Iran represented an opportunity for Syrian President Hafez al-Assad to find a new counterweight to Israel and Iraq, Syria's regional foes.
 Meanwhile, the new Iranian leader Ayatollah Khomeini saw Syria as a conduit to the Shia community in Lebanon.
 Mostafa Chamran, a close adviser to Khomeini, had experience fighting in Lebanon and advocated an Iranian alliance with Assad to increase their influence in southern Lebanon.
 As the grip of Alawite echelons in the Syrian Baath party tightened; Assad also pursued a close alliance with the Khomeinist theocracy of Iran during the 1980s.

 The relationship between Iranian and Syrian governments has sometimes been described as the Axis of Resistance.
 Syria was the first Arab state and the third in general, after the Soviet Union and Pakistan, to recognize the Islamic Republic, founded in February 1979.
 Specifically Syria officially recognized the Islamic Republic on 12 February 1979.
-However, Assad did not visit Iran while Khomeinei was alive, as the Ayatollah did not consider Assad to be a true Muslim.
+However, Assad did not visit Iran while Khomeini was alive, as the Ayatollah did not consider Assad to be a true Muslim.
 The Syrian leadership, including the current president Bashar Assad himself, belongs predominantly to the Alawite branch of Shi'a Islam.
 However, the relations between the two countries do not depend on religious causes, because Syria is a secular state, while Iran is an Islamic republic.
 Instead, their ties are driven by common political and strategic points.